LETS stands for Local Exchange Trading system. People

 examples are, shopping, lifting, cooking, cleaning, houseminding, lending

-home equipment or tools.
-Start by asking yourself what you enjoy doing.
+home equipment, tools, or meeting space.
+Start by asking yourself what you